balmli/no.almli.heatingcontroller/README.md

 - Is at work / not at work
 - Is comfort mode / ECO mode
 - Is current price below/above
+- Current price among [x] hours of the days lowest prices

 #### Actions